gcgarner/IOTstack/docs/Updates/index.md

   PULL      --> CACHE[local Docker image cache]
   CACHE     --- UP

-  UP        --> CONTAINER[updated Docker containers]
+  UP        --> CONTAINER[running Docker containers based on the latest cached images]

   classDef command fill:#9996,stroke-width:0px
   class GITPULL,MENU,UP,PULL command
 ```

-!!! note "Minor details"
+??? note "Minor details fudged in the graph"

-    In order to keep the graph simple, some minor details fudged:
+    In order to keep the graph simple, some minor details were left unprecise:

     -   `$ docker-compose pull` will read `docker-compose.yml`, in order to know
         what image tags to check for updates.
-    - `docker-compose build --pull --no-cache` will use
+    -   `$ docker-compose build --pull --no-cache` will use `docker-compose.yml`
+        to find which of the "build:" sources are in use:

-      `~/IOTstack/.templates/*/Dockerfile` and
+        * `~/IOTstack/.templates/*/Dockerfile`
+        * `~/IOTstack/services/*/Dockerfile`
+        * remote repositories with Dockerfiles

-      `~/IOTstack/services/*/Dockerfile` and pull their referenced Docker
+        and pull Docker images referenced in these while building.
-      images, if there are selected services using these Dockerfiles.
+    -   `$ docker-compose up --build -d` may not require the "--build"-flag,
+        but having it won't hurt (and may help keep some corner-case problems
+        away, docker may be a bit finicky).

 ## Backup and rollback